thanhtranviet248/Factory-Staff-Assignment-Optimization/README.md

-# Factory Staff Assingment Optimization
+# Factory Staff Assignment Optimization
 My practice on operations research where I use Gurobi solver on Python environment to optimize the staff assignment for a factory.
 The detail problem is as below.

 ## Conceptual model